Mechanosensitive channels: Clinical relevance

 Stretch-activated ion channels perform important functions in many different areas of our body.
 Pressure-dependent myogenic constriction resistance arteries require these channels for regulation in the smooth muscle of the arteries.
 They have been found to be used for volume sensing in animals and blood pressure regulation.
 Bacteria have been shown to relieve hydrostatic pressure through MscL and MscS channels.

 Pathologies associated with stretch-activated ion channels

 Stretch-activated ion channels have been correlated with major pathologies.
 Some of these pathologies include cardiac arrhythmia (such as atrial fibrillation), cardiac hypertrophy, Duchenne muscular dystrophy, and other cardiovascular diseases.

 Blocking stretch-activated ion channels

 Gadolinium (Gd^{3+}) and other lanthanides have been shown to block stretch-activated ion channel function.
 The peptide toxin isolated from the Chilean rose tarantula (Grammostola rosea, synonym G. spatulata), mechanotoxin 4 (GsMTx4) has been shown to inhibit these channels from the extracellular side, but it does not inhibit all stretch-activated ion channels and particularly has no effect on 2p channels.

+Role in cardiovascular development

+In the developing vertebrate heart, endocardial and endothelial cells are exposed to mechanical forces from both blood flow and myocardial contraction.
+Studies in zebrafish have shown that the mechanosensitive channels Trpv4, Trpp2 (Pkd2), Piezo1 and Piezo2a are required for normal heart valve development.
+They act upstream of the flow responsive transcription factor Klf2a and of Notch signalling.
+Mechanical forces also induce expression of the transcription factor egr3, which is required cell-autonomously in endothelial cells for valve leaflet formation in zebrafish and is up regulated by force in porcine valvular endothelial cells.
+In cultured endothelial cells, shear-stress activation of PIEZO1 promotes Notch1 cleavage through the protease ADAM10.
+PIEZO1 is also required for embryonic vascular remodelling in mice, and loss of function mutations in human PIEZO1 cause generalized lymphatic dysplasia.
+Because abnormal cardiac mechanics during development are thought to contribute to congenital heart defects, mechanosensitive channels are studied as potential links between tissue forces and cell fate decisions.